 Why is this the rule for evergreens?
 It has to do with these trees’ natural shape, and how they store energy and grow.
 Evergreen trees don’t have the well-placed extra buds and food reserves that deciduous trees do.
-They therefore almost never regrow where pruned back hard, such as back to the trunk or the ground.
+They therefore rarely regrow where they were pruned back hard, such as back to the trunk or the ground.
 Limbing them gets you a plant with stilt-legs and knobby knees.

 Evergreen trees also usually have a pyramidal or columnar shape.
 These look more natural and richer when they go to the ground.
-Exception to the rule: If your evergreen is weeping (such as weeping blue atlas cedar) or irregular (like cedar-of-lebanon), you can actually probably limb it up and be okay.
-Limbs won’t regrow but, done tastefully, it won’t look starkly unnatural.
+The exception to the rule is this: If your evergreen is weeping (such as weeping blue atlas cedar) or irregular (like cedar-of-Lebanon), you can probably limb it up and be okay.
+Limbs won’t regrow but, done tastefully; it won’t look starkly unnatural.

 Alternatives To Limbing Up